ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 The parent module receives the state package, a state mapping configuration (if modified by the user, default otherwise), and a mode that the parent module will be in.
 The state mapping configuration is set by the user in an external configuration app, and will modify that the index location in the state package that is read to relate to specific inputs #list([If the first four bits of the state package are ordered as [A, B, X, Y], a user who wishes to swap the physical 'X' button to perform the 'A' action would modify the state mapping configuration so that the Button A logical function now draws its data from the third bit index rather than the first.])

 This modified state configuration is coupled with the operating mode that the controller is in.
-Each mode corresponds to a specific HID descriptor (such as XBOX, Generic Gamepad, Nintendo), which informs the device of how to interpret the subsequent HID report from the controller.
+Each mode corresponds to a specific HID descriptor (such as XBOX, Generic Gamepad, Nintendo), which informs the host device of how to interpret the subsequent HID report from the controller.
 The HID report is formed by mapping the newly configured state package to a byte structure that follows the format of the descriptor.
-This is then transferred to the device and decoded by the HID device drivers to be read by the game.
+This is then transferred to the host device and decoded by the HID drivers to be read by the game.

 === Child Module
 The inputs and outputs of the child module subsystem are noted in @tbl:tb5.
 The goal of this subsystem is to transfer user actions to the parent module and to communicate system data to the user.